hez01/qlipper/README.md

   are stored once.
 - **SQLite-backed storage.** History is stored in SQLite, so each insert, move-to-top, trim, and per-entry delete is a single targeted statement instead of rewriting the whole history on every change.
+No more hanging when there's a lot of large entries.
 - **Unlimited-history option** and **per-entry deletion** with the Delete key.
-- **Larger thumbnails and a scrollable history menu.** Entries render at a larger icon size, and a long history scrolls instead of overflowing off-screen.
+- **Larger thumbnails and a scrollable history menu.** Entries render at a larger icon size, and a long history scrolls.
-- **Builds on Ubuntu 24.04.** KF6 `KSystemClipboard` is now optional: when the KF6 GuiAddons framework is not present (as on stock Ubuntu 24.04) the build falls back to `QClipboard`.
-Debian packaging is included.
+- **Search.** Includes search for quickly finding items in your unlimited history.

-## Building on Ubuntu 24.04
+## Building (tried on Ubuntu 24.04)

 Install the build dependencies: